open-policy-agent/opa/docs/docs/index.md

 <RunSnippet files="#input.json" command="data.servers.output"/>

-### Expressions (Logical AND)

-To produce policy decisions in Rego you write expressions against input and other data.
+The most simple policy decisions are made by writing expressions that perform logical operations on the input data.
+For example, we can check if a server has a specific ID using an equality check with `==`.

 ```rego
 package servers